 If you’re searching for things to see in Catania that go beyond baroque façades and ancient ruins, make time (and room in your belly) for Via Santa Filomena.
 Tucked into the historic center, this short pedestrian stretch has transformed from a once-forgotten alley into Catania’s unofficial food and culture district, thanks to the locals who believed in it enough to rebuild it from the ground up!

 What makes this alley worth a visit isn’t just the string of stylish eateries or candle-lit cafés spilling into the street; it’s the energy.
-Neon lights strung overhead, fresh greenery softening stone, and locals chatting over spritzes make this one of the most atmospheric places to snap a photo and take in daily Catanese life while you enjoy dinner.
+Neon lights strung overhead, fresh greenery softening the stone, and locals chatting over spritzes make this one of the most atmospheric places to snap a photo and take in daily Catanese life while enjoying dinner.

 Even if you’re not stopping for a meal or photo, it’s one of those things to see in Catania that tells a bigger story of what’s possible when a community says we can do better.
 Drop by, walk the 180 meters, and see how Catania is rewriting its narrative.